Dragon8029/100-days-of-code/Attempt5.md

 Continued working on Basic Algorithm Scripting challenges from @freeCodeCamp.
 Ran into a small problem where all the test pass, except for one with negative numbers....
 Time to do some more reading.

 ---

+## D18:
+*Mar 3, 2019*

+Made my way through a couple more Basic Algorithm Scripting challenges from @freeCodeCamp.

+---